tModLoader/tModLoader/MigrationGuide_1.4.5.md

   * Assign `TECritterAnchor.CritterPrototypes[Type]` in `ModNPC.SetStaticDefaults` to dictate the animation and AI to use while leashed.
   * Add `ItemID.Sets.PlaceTileOnAltUse[Type] = true;` to `ModItem.SetStaticDefaults` and set `Item.createTile = TileID.CritterAnchor;` in `ModItem.SetDefaults`.
 * Minion buffs can now have a counter for how many times the minion was summoned.
 Simply add `BuffID.Sets.BuffTextHandlers.Add(Type, new CachedProjectileCounterBuffTextHandler(ModContent.ProjectileType<YourMinionsProjectile>()));` to the buff's `SetStaticDefaults`.
-  * Custom buff text handlers can be made by creating a class that inherits `IBuffTextHandler` if the vanilla `CachedProjectileCounterBuffTextHandler` doesn't suit your minion.
+  * Custom buff text handlers can be made by creating a class that inherits `IBuffTextHandler` if the vanilla `CachedProjectileCounterBuffTextHandler` doesn't suit your minion or if you want to display custom text on a buff for any other purpose.

 ### Example Mod